 C-130H (NZ) Hercules

-The C-130 Hercules element of the FWTF is provided by No. 40 Squadron RNZAF.
-The Squadron is equipped with a total fleet of five C-130 Hercules aircraft which have recently been upgraded to the C-130H (NZ) following a Life Extension Programme (LEP).
+The C-130 Hercules element of the Fixed Wing Transport Forces (FWTF) is provided by No. 40 Squadron RNZAF.
+The Squadron operates a fleet of five C-130 Hercules aircraft which have been upgraded to the C-130H (NZ) following a Life Extension Programme (LEP).

 ||4 x Allison T56-A-15 engines (4,910 shaft horsepower)|